chricha1/chricha1.github.io/final_proposal.md

 * Moran's I to visualize the correlation between presence of art organizations and crime.

 ### Process
-I will know when I have answered my question when I see a significant relationship between urban areas and shrinking bird habitat range.
+I will know when I have answered my question when I see a significant relationship between neighborhoods with high density of art organizations and low crime rate.

 ### Rationale
 * Other components that I will incorporate are 3D maps and spatial analysis using Python.